rerobots/py/doc/index.rst

 rerobots Python client library
 ==============================

-This is a command-line interface and Python client library for the `rerobots API
+This is the Python client library for the `rerobots API
 <https://help.rerobots.net/api.html>`_.
 The corresponding source code repository
 is hosted at https://github.com/rerobots/py